-We approach matters holistically by working in multidisciplinary teams covering corporate M&A, real estate, banking and finance, projects and infrastructure, competition, tax, employment and company secretarial.
-Specifically, our practice is bolstered by our Forensics, Risk & Compliance team, which gives us the ability to provide seamless end-to-end support in connection with white collar and regulatory issues.
+We approach matters holistically by working in multidisciplinary teams covering corporate M&A, real estate, banking and finance, projects and infrastructure, competition, tax and employment.
+Specifically, our practice is bolstered by our Forensics, Risk & Compliance team, which gives us the ability to provide seamless end-to-end support in connection with white-collar and regulatory issues.
 Our approach transcends traditional practice areas and silos in order to address the most complex issues in a client-centric manner.
-This gives our clients the unique opportunity to access a one-stop-shop for all their legal needs.
+This gives our clients the unique opportunity to access a one-stop shop for all their legal needs.

 We focus on the commercial objectives of the clients’ matters, which is often more important to them than legal issues and technicalities.
 We are increasingly involved with crisis and project management of matters across Africa, providing practical and sophisticated business solutions that help our clients achieve their important goals.